 In order to make sitting more comfortable, you will be given an inflatable donut cushion.
 Our office will also provide you with a sitz bath for therapeutic soaking in the immediate post operative period.
 You will have swelling in the first 3-4 days, and it will gradually disappear over the next couple of weeks.
 Most patients can resume sexual relations in 3 weeks.

 Will everything look and feel normal after my procedure?

-See Before and After Labiaplasty photos from patients who have had the Labiaplsty procedure.
-Please note that all of these patients have given written consent to use their photos at our web site.
-We are very grateful for their participation in patient education!
+Please note that all of the patients featured in the gallery have given written consent for their photos.
+We are very grateful to their generous participation in patient education.

 Many of our surgical patients come from out of town.
 Baltimore is only 30 miles from BWI airport and we are only 20 minutes from the downtown Amtrak train station.
 We would be happy to have you Contact Us to discuss your individual needs with you and answer any questions you may have about labiaplasty.

 Learn why it is important to know what specialty and which board your surgeon is certified with.
 It matters!Watch Video